Geometric influences: Introduction

+\item\textit{Geometric meaning of nonmonotone sets.} The geometric meaning of our definition of the influences (i.e., the relation to the size of the boundary with respect to uniform enlargement) holds for all monotone sets (as shown in Proposition~\ref{luniformenlarge}), and even for all convex sets, but not for general sets (see Remark \ref{remconvex}).
+While restriction to monotone sets is quite standard in the study of influences (since monotonization arguments similar to Lemma \ref{theomono} show that it is sufficient to prove all the lower bounds on influences in the case of monotone sets), it is interesting to find out whether our definition of influences has other geometric interpretation for general sets.
+On the other hand, it is interesting to determine exactly the families of sets to which Proposition \ref{luniformenlarge} applies.

-The paper is organized as follows: In Section~\ref{sec:Geometric-meaning} we prove Proposition \ref{l:uniform_enlarge} and Proposition \ref{prop:russo-location}, thus establishing the geometric meaning of the new definition.
-In Section~\ref{sec:KKL} we discuss the relation between the geometric influences and the $h$-influences, and prove Theorem~\ref{Thm:Our-KKL}.
-In Section~\ref{sec:Isoperimetry} we apply Theorem~\ref{Thm:Our-KKL} to establish a lower bound on the size of the boundary of transitive sets with respect to uniform enlargement, proving Theorem~\ref{thm:iso_lower_bound}.
-Finally, in Section~\ref{sec:rotation} we study the effect of {\it rotations} on the geometric influences.
+\item\textit{Other continuous measures.} The main results of our paper apply to the Gaussian measure in $\mathbb{R}^n$, and more generally, to the family of Boltzmann measures.
+Moreover, as shown in Section \ref{secsubgeneral-product}, the results extend to a broader class of measures whose isoperimetric function satisfies some specific condition.
+It seems interesting to extend the results to broader classes of measures, and on the other hand, to determine measures for which such results cannot be obtained. \end{itemize} The paper is organized as follows: in Section \ref{secGeometric-meaning} we prove Propositions \ref{luniformenlarge} and \ref{proprusso-location}, thus establishing the geometric meaning of the new definition.
+In Section \ref{secKKL} we discuss the relation between the geometric influences and the $h$-influences, and prove Theorem \ref{ThmOur-KKL}.
+In Section \ref{secIsoperimetry} we apply Theorem \ref{ThmOur-KKL} to establish a lower bound on the size of the boundary of transitive sets with respect to uniform enlargement, proving Theorem \ref{thmisolowerbound}.
+Finally, in Section \ref{secrotation} we study the effect of \textit{rotations} on the geometric influences.
 We conclude the introduction with a brief statistical application of the results established here.